 You have to ask yourself, “why would I choose this photographer”?
-Whether your choice is me or another photographer ask yourself these questions:
+Whether your choice is me or another photographer, ask yourself these questions:

--How many clothing changes will I required or hair styles?
+-How many clothing changes will I need?

 -Do I want indoor or outdoor?
 Which is better?
 Neither is really better than the other.
 Both come with something that other can’t offer but they are both acceptable.
 Find out which or both can be done.